 Philosophy and approach

 Spaces affect the way we feel and a well-created space invokes positive mood.
-Starting with the vernacular of the surroundings and the near-by buildings, we like to understand a garden's setting.
+Starting with the vernacular, we like to understand a garden's setting.

 Constructing a coherent narrative across the garden or landscape forms the basis of an integrated space.

-It is imperative to know the needs of the client, attaining an idea of individual tastes.
-Purpose, aesthetics, proportion and the environment are just a few of the issues impacting on the layout of a design.
+It is imperative for us to know the needs of a client and their individual tastes.
+Purpose, aesthetics, proportion and the environment are just a few of the factors that influence the layout of a design.
 The materials we choose and forms they take are instrumental in creating a sense of intimacy.
-As a guiding principle, we try to focus on how it feels to experience a space from multiple standpoints.
+As a guiding principle, we try to focus on how it feels to experience a space from multiple perspectives.